franzprante/reprod-fin-copied/content/post/2016-10-19-creating-interactive-plots-with-r-and-highcharts.md

 1. Holidays are excluded in the FiveThirtyEight but not in this analysis.
 2. Two data files are provided by FiveThirtyEight, one for years 1994 to 2003 and another for years 2000 to 2014.
 The numbers of births for the overlapping years (2000 – 2003) are not exactly the same.
 This app uses the SSA data for these years, however it is unclear which data source FiveThirtyEight used for these years.

-Let’s start by making a very simple highchart of these data using the `hchart()` function:
+Let's start by making a very simple highchart of these data using the `hchart()` function:

 ```r
 hchart(diff13, "scatter", x = day_of_week, y = diff_ppt)